mattvarghese/PixelTracker/README.md

 There are many limitations to this piece of code.
 For example,
 * it would be nice to plug into windows authentication and log a username in an Active Directory domain.
 * it would be nice to parse more headers and metadata from the request.
+* it would be nice to log to a database rather than to a text file.

 These are all enhancements you can build on top of this.
 But this is just a barebones PixelTracker :)